avelino/awesome-go/CONTRIBUTING.md

 - function as documented and expected;
 - be generally useful to the wider community of Go programmers;
 - be actively maintained with:
-  - Regular, recent commits;
+  - regular, recent commits;
-  - Or, for finished projects, issues and pull requests are responded to generally within 2 weeks;
+  - or, for finished projects, issues and pull requests are responded to generally within 2 weeks;
 - be stable or progressing toward stable;
-- be thoroughly documented (README, pkg.go.dev doc comments, etc.) in the english language, so everyone is able to understand the project's intention and how it works;
+- be thoroughly documented (README, pkg.go.dev doc comments, etc.) in the english language, so everyone is able to understand the project's intention and how it works.
+All public functions and types should have a Go style documentation header;
 - if the library/program is testable, then coverage should be >= 80% for non-data-related packages and >=90% for data related packages. (**Note**: the tests will be reviewed too.
 We will check your coverage manually if your package's coverage is just a benchmark results);
 - have at least one official version-numbered release that allows go.mod files to list the file by version number, of the form vX.X.X.